-Ask your neighbours, insurance company, the State Emergency Service (SES) or local council whether earthquakes have ever occurred in your area and what damage resulted.
-The Geoscience Australia website has information about earthquakes in Australia.
+- Ask your neighbours, insurance company, the State Emergency Service (SES) or Local government whether earthquakes have ever occurred in your area and what damage resulted

-- Check that your insurance covers earthquake damage
+- Check whether your insurance policy covers earthquake damage

-- Plan together where you and your family will meet if separated by an earthquake
+- Decide where you and your family will meet if separated by an earthquake

 - Keep a list of emergency phone numbers for police, SES, fire, ambulance and gas, power and water suppliers handy

 - Prepare an emergency kit and store it somewhere everyone can access

 - Make sure chairs and beds are not under hanging items such as ceiling fans, pot plants, paintings and mirrors

 - Secure freestanding furniture, such as bookshelves and water heaters

 - Move fragile or heavy items and hazardous liquids, such as pesticides, cleaning fluids and paint to the bottom shelf.

 Your power, water, sewage, gas and telephone services may not be working after an earthquake, so this kit should be packed to provide your family with necessary supplies to last at least four days without essential services.